elifKurtay/ML_Sleep_Stages_Project/README.md

   - File containing implementation and results of all ML models used on the processed data set which as Grid Search, Gradient Descent, KNN, Naive Bayes, and Decision Tree.
 - CNN_1D.ipynb
   - File where the training set is used to find the best CNN model.
+- Experimentation.ipynb
+  - File containing implementation and results of Decision Tree with raw features included and a KMeans implementation to try unsupervised learning.
 - loader.py
   - File where functions relating to loading the patient data to tranfer it to the format given in the "data" folder in the repository.
 - constants.py